patosullivan/andrea-blog/README.md

 # Andrea's blog

-The website for my wife, Andrea.
+The front end for my wife's blog.
 See it live at [andrea.osullivan.io](http://andrea.osullivan.io).

 ## Built Using